khuongduy354/joplin-sync-lib/sync-docs/docs/Development/Testing.md

 npm run test
 ```

 By default, tests run against `MemorySyncTarget` (in-memory filesystem).
 To test other sync targets, update the sync target ID in `src/testing/test-utils.ts` and configure the required environment variables.

+Also it will run no-conflict API tests only by default (read + create only).
+You can run other categories by setting environment variables as per the scripts in `package.json`.

 ## Testing Other Sync Targets